CSE-498-011-SP21/DKVCG/README.md

 so modifications will persist after exiting the container.

 Go to /dkvcg once in the container and run build.sh to build the project.

+## Running without a GPU

+Set gpus in the configuration file to 0.